agroal/pgagroal/doc/GETTING_STARTED.md

   pgagroal-admin [ -u USERS_FILE ] [ COMMAND ]

 Options:
-  -c, --config CONFIG_FILE Set the path to the pgagroal.conf file -V, --version            Display version information -?, --help               Display help
+  -u, --users USERS_FILE Set the path to the pgagroal_users.conf file -V, --version          Display version information -?, --help             Display help

 Commands:
   master-key             Create or update the master key add-user               Add a user update-user            Update a user remove-user            Remove a user list-users             List all users
 ```

 In order to set the master key for all users use